 - If the University Device will utilize Microsoft Office, a Microsoft-supported version of Office is required.
 Office 365 ProPlus client is preferred.

-- All efforts must be made not to use or repurpose University Devices that are out of warranty.
+- All efforts must be made to replace, and not to repurpose, University Devices that are out of warranty.

-- Secured with, at minimum, a four-digit PIN to prevent Unauthorized Access when the device is left unattended;
+- Secured with, at minimum, a six-digit PIN to prevent Unauthorized Access when the device is left unattended;

-- Configured to lock after being inactive for 15 minutes;
+- Configured to lock after being inactive for no longer than 15 minutes;

 - Configured to encrypt local data to protect data stored on the device in the event it is lost or stolen;

 - Configured with a remote location/erase application (e.g., Find my iPhone) so that the device can be located and recovered if lost.
 It should also be configured so that it can be erased if it is not recoverable; and,